tradingstrategy-ai/trading-strategy/docs/source/investors.rst

 * Algorithm trades real-time, based on technical analysis data, and it is likely to beat any non-professional trader doing trades themselves

-* Algorithms aim to offer better yield than decentralised finance:term:`risk-free rate`, but less:term:`drawdown` risk than buy-and-hold strategies
+* Algorithms aim to offer better yield than decentralised finance :term:`risk-free rate`, but less :term:`drawdown` risk than buy-and-hold strategies

 * Algorithms aim to beat the index yield that could be e.g. hold BTC, hold ETH, hold DeFi top 10 tokens